Kurkulla: Setting and garden

-A gravel drive approaches the house, which is flanked by lawns and shrubberies and borders with old-fashioned perennials (e.g. flag iris, Erigeron karvinskianus daisies), roses, smaller shrubs such as Camellia japonica cv.s, hedges of various kinds) and sheltered by tall conifers - a row of Monterey pines (Pinus radiata) to the north, and a large Bunya Bunya pine (Araucaria bidwillii) near the house.
+A gravel drive approaches the house, which is flanked by lawns and shrubberies and borders with old-fashioned perennials (e.g. flag iris, Erigeron karvinskianus daisies), roses, smaller shrubs such as Camellia japonica cv.s, hedges of various kinds) and sheltered by tall conifers - a row of Monterey pines (Pinus radiata) to the north, and a large bunya-bunya pine (Araucaria bidwillii) near the house.

 The garden is secluded.
 The grounds include a heated in-ground swimming pool and a tennis court, netted, with a separate guest pavilion overlooking it at one end and with a greenhouse.
 A sheltered, north-facing entertaining area is between the house and a guest studio and deck.

 Studio

 A newly built self-contained studio is adjacent to the homestead.

 Heritage listing

-Kurkulla is considered to be an item of the State's environmental heritage due to its historical significance as the home of the late Ada Evans, the first woman to be admitted to the New South Wales Bar and famous for her pioneering work for females in the legal profession in New South Wales, and indeed Australia.
+Kurkulla is considered to be an item of the state's environmental heritage due to its historical significance as the home of Ada Evans, the first woman to be admitted to the New South Wales Bar Association and famous for her pioneering work for females in the legal profession in New South Wales and Australia.

-Kurkulla is significant within the local community generally as evidence of the towns 19th century residential development and as a contributor to Bowral's important stock of early buildings and townscape features.
+Kurkulla is significant within the local community generally as evidence of the town's 19th century residential development and as a contributor to Bowral's important stock of early buildings and townscape features.
 The building and its setting also has aesthetic significance within the town as a representative example of a late 19th-century homestead - this significance being enhanced by the degree to which it has retained original fabric and features but compromised by later unsympathetic alterations, especially to the main elevations.

 Kurkulla was listed on the New South Wales State Heritage Register on 2 April 1999.